Excel INDEX Function (Table of Contents)

 - INDEX function in Excel helps you out to find out the value within a data set range, where it can look up values by both column & row.

 - To look up a value of cell where an intersection of the row and column happens.

 - It is commonly used along with the MATCH function, Where the combination of INDEX & MATCH function is an alternate option for the VLOOKUP function, which is more powerful & flexible.

 - INDEX formula or function returns a value from a tabular range or array based on the specified row and column number you specify.

 The Formula or Syntax for INDEX function in Excel is:

 - Array form

-It is used when reference to a cell is within a single range e.g. A1:C12
+It is used when referring to a cell is within a single range, e.g. A1:C12

 = INDEX (array, row_num, [column_num])